On the descending central sequence of absolute Galois groups: The main results

 If $p\neq2$, then by Proposition \ref{summary1}, $\omega$ is equivalent to an extension of one of the forms $\omega_0$, $\omega_1^{\bar\psi}$, $\omega_2^{\bar\psi}$, $\omega_5^{(\bar\psi,\bar\psi')}$.
 Then $G/N$ embeds in one of the groups $\dbZ/p$, $(\dbZ/p)^2$, $\dbZ/p^2$, $M_{p^3}$, and is therefore as in (ii).

-(b)$\Rightarrow$(a):\quad In view of Example \ref{example of distinguished}, $G$ itself is distinguished.
+(b)$\Rightarrow$(a):\quad By Example \ref{example of distinguished}, $G$ itself is distinguished.
 We may therefore assume that $G/N$ is nontrivial.
-Hence it is isomorphic to the middle group $B$ of an extension $\omega_i$ where $i\in \{0,1,2,3\}$, if $p=2$, and $i\in\{0,1,2,5\}$, if $p\neq2$.
-It follows that there exists an open normal subgroup $M$ of $G$ containing $N$ such that the following diagram commutes:
+Hence it is isomorphic to the middle group $B$ of $\omega_i$ where $i\in \{0,1,2,3\}$, if $p=2$, and $i\in\{0,1,2,5\}$, if $p\neq2$.
+Therefore there is an open normal subgroup $M$ of $G$ such that $N\leq M$ and the following diagram commutes: